YoranBrondsema/yoranbrondsema/content/post/20200628-simplifiying-my-portfolio-pt-2-what-about-reits.md

 {{< figure src="/images/correlation--ftse-epra-nareit-developed--msci-world.svg" caption="36-month rolling correlation between the FTSE EPRA/NAREIT Developed index and the MSCI World index (source: [Backtest](https://backtest.curvo.eu/portfolio/NoIgSgogkgKgBAMjgZQC4HsDGBrAziAGmFABkBVARgBYBmAdgAYKAOZm5whgOgFYBdIiHIU6zCjyoURATk68+CoA))" >}}

-After seeing these numbers, I'm not totally convinced about the diversification benefit of the real estate market, especially in relation to stocks.
+After seeing these numbers, I'm not totally convinced that the real estate market truly diversifies my portfolio, especially in relation to stocks.

 ### Historical returns have been very good
 A second reason to include a REIT fund in your portfolio is that real estate